frida/frida-website/_docs/installation.md

 Just let it sit and wait for input.
 On Windows you might want to use `notepad.exe`.

 Note that this example won’t work on Mac OS X El Capitan, as it rejects such attempts for system binaries.
 See [here]({{ site.repository }}/issues/83) for more details.
+However, if you copy the `cat` binary to e.g., `/tmp/cat` then run that instead the example should work:

+{% highlight bash %}
+$ cp /bin/cat /tmp/cat
+$ /tmp/cat
+{% endhighlight %}

 In another terminal, make a file example.py with the following contents: